inassjunus/goodnite/README.md

 bin/rails server

 ```
+The app will be accessible in `localhost:3000` by default

-2. To make sure the application running, try running this command; it should return 200 OK response
+2. To make sure the application is running, try executing this command; it should return 200 OK response
 ```shell
 curl localhost:3000/up
 ```